radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 2. Click **DELETE** to confirm.

 ### Advanced Settings
+As you select a node in the view definition, the Advanced tab is activated.
+This tab includes parameters needed to customize the node in the identity view.

+For container or content node types, you can configure interception scripts, enable optimizations and define other settings.
+Each of these is described below.

 **Interception Scripts**
 Interception scripts allow for overriding default behavior of the RadiantOne service and can be invoked for pre-operations (prior to the RadiantOne service querying the backend identity sources, or post-operations (prior to the RadiantOne service returning results to clients).